Choose a start date

-Aimed at those who wish to enhance their skills in non-fiction writing, this series of workshops is taught over six Saturday classes and delivered by a leading published writer.
+Aimed at those who wish to enhance their skills in non-fiction writing, this series of workshops is taught over five Saturday classes and delivered by a leading published writer.

-Over the six monthly sessions you will develop your own work, learning from the feedback and discussion from the group and the tutor.
+Over the five monthly sessions you will develop your own work, learning from the feedback and discussion from the group and the tutor.

 As a report from the world – a mix of experience, observation, memory, opinion and hard fact – narrative non-fiction can be more dramatic, vivid and moving than any work of fiction.
 But what makes a book is the storytelling.
 Reporting, research, plot techniques, theme and tone of voice are your tools.